Get E-Book

 Three-panel line diagram of ES module graph discovery, binding wiring, and evaluation order.

-Figure 3.1 — ESM loading separates graph discovery from binding wiring and evaluation.
-The loader can validate imported names during linking before any module body runs.
+Figure 3.1 - ESM loading separates graph discovery, binding setup, and module execution.
+Imported names can be checked during linking before any module body runs.

 Parsing